 Core ATS intelligence — parser, fuzzy search, Merkle sync, completions — is implemented in Rust (crates/qntx-core) and compiled to WASM.
 The same code runs in two places:

 This means the browser is not a thin client.
 It runs the same attestation logic the server does.
-The server provides persistence, sync coordination, and plugin hosting — but the intelligence layer runs wherever you are.
+The server provides persistence, sync coordination, and plugin-provided services — but the intelligence layer runs wherever you are.

 When a server is present, WebSocket connections provide live updates (see WebSocket API):

 The server is not required for core ATS operations — those run in WASM.
-The server adds persistence, sync between nodes, and plugin execution.
+The server adds persistence, sync between nodes, plugin lifecycle management, and plugin-provided services.

 For visual and interface design principles, see Design Philosophy.